 - 1. Documentation of patient care should be done AFTER transport has been completed, PPE has been removed, and hand hygiene has been completed. - 2.
 Documentation should include a listing of all EMS personnel involved in the response. - 3.
-The narrative of the patient care report shall include the key terms in order to allow for syndromic surveillance
+The narrative of the patient care report shall include the key terms COVID-19 or coronavirus in order to allow for syndromic surveillance.